Xetibo/ReSet-Doc/sections/technologies.typ

   many different types of services are used, hence the need for good integration with them.\
-  Important: The ecosystem is highly dependent on the Linux desktop, which is not always favorable for all tools, for example: .NET Maui, which is a very popular toolkit is not usable, as it does not run on the Linux desktop.
+  Important: The ecosystem is highly dependent on the Linux desktop, which is not always favorable for all tools, for example: .NET Maui, a very popular toolkit is not usable, as it does not run on the Linux desktop.
 - runtime speed | weight: 0.2\
   Runtime speed is likely only a concern for the daemon, and even in this case, it